Vaache/flutter_theme_lab/README.md

 # 🌗 Flutter Theme Lab

 A simple and customizable Flutter project to experiment with light/dark theme switching.
-Ideal for learning how to build dynamic theming systems using BLoC or Provider.
+Ideal for learning how to build dynamic theming systems using BLoC.

 ## ✨ Features